-- "Regular School Day" is defined at the period from 12:01 a.m. until 30 min after the end of the instructional period. - "Extended School Day" refers to the period before and after the regular school day which students participate in schoolsponsored extracurricular activities, latchkey programs or other academic or enrichment programs. - School Campus" refers to any area of the property under the jurisdiction of the school that is accessible to students during the school day.
+- "Regular School Day" is defined at the period from 12:01 a.m. until 30 min after the end of the instructional period. - "Extended School Day" refers to the period before and after the regular school day which students participate in school sponsored extracurricular activities, latchkey programs or other academic or enrichment programs. - "School Campus" refers to any area of the property under the jurisdiction of the school that is accessible to students during the school day.

-\It is important to note that the USDA has no role in regulating food brought from home.
-These standards only affect foods that are sold on school campus during the school day. \
+It is important to note that the USDA has no role in regulating food brought from home.
+These standards only affect foods that are sold on school campus during the school day.

-It is recommended by the Legacy Christian Academy School Board that the District:
+It is recommended by the Legacy Christian Academy School Board that LCA:

-- Will provide students with the opportunity throughout the school year to provide input on meals, with periodic surveys and suggestion box. - Will encourage students to purchase, through OVS, a complete lunch every day. - The Agriculture class to present locally grown healthy food choice food items. - Promote fresh fruits, vegetables, salads, whole grains, and low-fat items.
+- Provide students with the opportunity throughout the school year to provide input on meals, with periodic surveys and suggestion box. - Encourage students to purchase, through OVS, a complete lunch every day. - LCA purchase local fresh produce through the GFS vendor co-op. - Promote fresh fruits, vegetables, salads, whole grains, and low-fat items.
 The healthiest choices, such as salads and fruits, will be prominently displayed in cafeteria to encourage students to make healthy choices.
 School meals will include fresh fruits and vegetables from local farmers purchased through the local co-op.
-Students will have the opportunity to provide input on local, cultural, and ethnic favorites. - Encourages students to try new or unfamiliar items, as appropriate. - Provides students with adequate time to eat their meals. - Makes drinking fountains available at locations where meals are served. - Promotes items which are healthy, fresh, natural, and minimally processed. - Works with existing vendors or locate new vendors that will comply with the District's objectives. - Allow for students to have at least 20 minutes to eat lunch after obtaining food.
+Students will have the opportunity to provide input on local, cultural, and ethnic favorites. - Encourage students to try new or unfamiliar items, as appropriate. - Provide students with adequate time to eat their meals. - Make drinking fountains available at locations where meals are served. - Promote items which are healthy, fresh, natural, and minimally processed. - Work with existing vendors or locate new vendors that will comply with LCA's objectives. - Allow for students to have at least 20 minutes to eat lunch after obtaining food.